SHIT FOR BRAINS

-“Ever since he spent a weekend with cousin, years ago.”
+“Ever since he spent a weekend there with his cousin, years ago.”

 “What is the story of Little Joe.”

-“If anyone had NYC fever, it was Joey.
+“If anyone has NYC fever, it’s Joey.
 Tim was 14 and fell under his spell.
 We were stunned how quickly he became a surly teenager.
 He no longer allowed us to call him Timmy.”

-“Hey, this isn’t an interview,” I objected, mostly in defense of Joey.
+“Hey, this isn’t an interview,” I object, mostly in defense of Joey.

-Mike Sr. interjected, “Tim has no problem standing up for himself.
+Mike Sr. interjects, “Tim has no problem standing up for himself.
 My son, Michael, tends to go along too easily with whoever he’s friends with.
-I’ve seen Tim be a positive influence on him.”
+I know Tim’s a positive influence on him.”

 “Can we stop talking about me?”
-I asked.
+I ask.

 “If you insist, Tim.
-We’ll just interrogate you about what happened at the concert,” Mike Sr. took the lead in attacking me.
+We’ll just interrogate you about what happened at the concert,” Mike Sr. takes the lead in attacking me.
 “Tell us how it got so out of control.”

 “Dad already knows this.
 After agreeing with him that the riot was our fault, he had me tell everything to the police and put me on complete restriction.
 Instead of throwing me into juvie, they agreed to let Dad punish me.”

-“That’s how you got out of trouble, Tim,” Dad interjected.
+“That’s how you got out of trouble, Tim,” Dad interjects.
 “They want to know how the trouble started.”

-“All our shows in the road houses and in New York were about getting the crowd riled up and kicking in the rock n roll to let out all the angry energy.
+“All our shows in the road houses and in New York were about getting the crowd riled up and kicking in the rock n roll to let out all their angry energy.
 We never played for more than a few hundred people.
-The concert had thousands and what worked in clubs was explosive with so many people.
-We lost control, the police couldn’t contain the people who rushed in when the fence was knocked down.
+You saw out show at CBGB’s.
+The Miami concert had thousands.
+What worked in clubs was explosive with so many people.
+We lost control.
+The police couldn’t contain the people who rushed in after the fence was knocked down.
 Only by getting the headliners to come out and play their hits with us did the crowd get back into the stands so the show could go on.”

 “Michael says you told everyone to keep playing after the shot rang out,” Mike Sr. added.

 “After losing it, when I had Max dead in my arms.
-We always wanted to play with Skynyrd but never thought it would happen.
+We always wanted to play with Skynyrd but never thought it would happen like that.
 We just hoped the crowd would like the songs we wrote ourselves.”

 “Do you write all the songs?”
-Martin asked.
+Martin asks.

 “At first, all we did were covers.
 Jace and I wrote the first songs together, including ‘False Gods.’
 When Jack replaced Jace, he brought in his D&D band songs which we rewrote to fit our point of view.
 Then we wrote some new ones.”